cloudyskystack/birdhouse/README.md

 art fight: [cloudyskykid](https://artfight.net/~cloudyskykid)

 hello! welcome to the info page for birdhouse, my series of bird characters :D
-github is amazing, but do note that since pushing updates to github pages can take up to 10 minutes for big changes, there's a slight chance that the webpage you're currently reading isn't the immediate up-to-date version. please do reload the page from time to time!
+do note that since pushing updates to github pages can take up to 10 minutes for big changes, there's a slight chance that the webpage you're currently reading isn't the immediate up-to-date version. please reload the page from time to time!

 they’re wildly different [birds](https://cloudyskystack.github.io/birdhouse/birds/) and they all live together in the same [house](https://cloudyskystack.github.io/birdhouse/house.html). hence birdhouse.
 are they friends? found family?? actual family??? i dunno but they tolerate each other at worst